About Jon Wilks

 Music

-Jon has a long and varied musical career, having played with multiple bands and recorded several albums.
-From 2003 to 2007, he played with the indie group Cut Flowers in Fukuoka, Japan, touring frequently around southern Japanese cities and music festivals.
-He produced two of their records: Early Recordings in 2005, and You Come Around in 2007.
 After leaving Cut Flowers, he formed the duo The Grizzly Folk with Jon Nice (a British friend also living in Fukuoka), where they combined traditional English tunes and songs with original recordings.
 Their style was influenced by the “twee” scene that was popular in Japan at the time, centred around the Tokyo duo, Tenniscoats.
-Together, they produced four albums: Gurning at the Moon (2014), Lairy Through the Town (2015), Leftovers (2018), and two EPs: Baibaba Bimba (2016) and Tape Machine (2020).
+Together, they produced three albums: Gurning at the Moon (2014), Lairy Through the Town (2015), Leftovers (2018), and three EPs: 5-Weight (2008), Baibaba Bimba (2016) and Tape Machine (2020).
 Jon and Jon remain close collaborators to this day, with Nice frequently involved as a musician or videographer in Wilks’ musical projects.
 In 2020, Jon brought Nice into the Slow Jane project, alongside Lukas Drinkwater and Katherine Priddy, where they covered Nick Drake songs during the lockdown.

 In 2015, Jon started a blog on The Grizzly Folk’s dormant website to explore his interest in traditional music and utilize his skills as a journalist.
 He conducted interviews with various people involved in traditional music, often suggested by his neighbour, Paul Sartin.
 These interviews included notable names such as Eliza Carthy, Martin Carthy, Martin Simpson, and Lisa Knapp.
 Jon’s blog ran until 2018, but the interviews became the foundation for his larger project, Tradfolk.co, which he launched in 2021.